apache/systemds/algorithms-descriptive-statistics.md

 The script organizes its results into (potentially) four output matrices, one per each type combination.
-The types of bivariate statistics are defined using the types of the columns that were used for their arguments, with “ordinal” sometimes retrogressing to “nominal.”
+The types of bivariate statistics are defined using the types of the columns that were used for their arguments, with "ordinal" sometimes retrogressing to "nominal."
 [**Table 2**](algorithms-descriptive-statistics.html#table2)
 describes what each column in each output matrix contains.
 In particular, the script includes the following statistics: